Guinness Nigeria

-Guinness Nigeria, a subsidiary of Diageo Plc of the United Kingdom, was incorporated in 1962 with the building of a brewery in Ikeja, the heart of Lagos.
-The brewery was the first Guinness operation outside Ireland and Great Britain.
-Other breweries have been opened over time: Ogba brewery in 1963 and Benin City brewery in 1973.
+Guinness Nigeria is a set of breweries in Nigeria, distributing under the Guinness label and owned by Tolaram.

 History

-Guinness product was sold in Nigeria in the 1940s and 1950s by United Africa Company (UAC) and the country soon became an important export market for the firm.
-In 1961, plans came into fruition between Arthur Guinness Son and Co and UAC to establish a brewery at Ikeja, Lagos.
-Arthur Guinness first factory outside Ireland and the UK was built by Taylor Woodrow.
-The initial plant had the annual capacity to brew 75 million bottles or 150,000 barrels of beer.
+Guinness product was sold in Nigeria in the 1940s and 1950s by United Africa Company (UAC).
+In 1961, Arthur Guinness Son and Co and UAC established a brewery at Ikeja, Lagos.

+Built by Taylor Woodrow and being the first Guinness factory outside of Ireland and the UK, the initial plant had annual capacity to brew 75 million bottles or 150,000 barrels of beer.
 The plant area had a 15 million capacity bottle bin and office block designed by the firm of Godwin and Hopwood.

+Other breweries have been opened over time: Ogba (1963) and Benin City (1973).
+In 2024, the majority of its shares were sold by Diageo—which continues to own all other Guinness units—to Tolaram, which previously had no background in alcoholic beverages.

 Products

 Guinness Nigeria produces the following beer brands: